rootstrap/yaaf/README.md

 The `.valid?` method will perform both the form object validations and the models validations.
 It will return `true` or `false` and store the errors in the form object.

 By default `YAAF` form objects will store model errors in the form object under the same key.
-For example if a model has a `email` attribute that errored, the form object will provide the an error under the `email` key (e.g. `form_object.errors[:email]`).
+For example if a model has an `email` attribute that had an error, the form object will provide an error under the `email` key (e.g. `form_object.errors[:email]`).

 ### #invalid?